linode/docs/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server.md

 ## Append Networking Rules

-In [part one](/docs/networking/vpn/set-up-a-hardened-openvpn-server) of this series, we set iptables rules so the OpenVPN server can only accept client connections, SSH and make system updates--all over IPv4, and [IPv6 was disabled](/docs/networking/vpn/set-up-a-hardened-openvpn-server#disable-ipv6) since OpenVPN does not support using both transport layers simultaneously.
+In [Part One](/docs/networking/vpn/set-up-a-hardened-openvpn-server) of this series, we set iptables rules so the OpenVPN server can only accept client connections, SSH and make system updates--all over IPv4, and [IPv6 was disabled](/docs/networking/vpn/set-up-a-hardened-openvpn-server#disable-ipv6) since OpenVPN does not support using both transport layers simultaneously.
 Leaving IPv6 disabled here prevents leaking v6 traffic which would otherwise be sent separately from your VPN's v4 tunnel.

-Since now we want the server to forward traffic out to the internet from clients, accept the responses and route them back to client machines, we must adjust the v4 firewall rules.
+Since now the server should forward traffic out to the internet from clients, accept the responses and route them back to client machines, the firewall rules must be adjusted.

 {: .caution }
 >
->The steps below will overwrite any custom IPv4 firewall rules you may have!
+>The steps below will overwrite any custom IPv4 firewall rules you may have.

-1. Remove the v4 ruleset which you created in part one of this series.
+1. Remove the v4 ruleset that you created in Part One of this series.

         sudo rm /etc/iptables/rules.v4